-The Archive and Heritage Service includes the Archive Service, jointly funded and managed by Staffordshire County Council and Stoke on Trent City Council, and the County Museum Service funded and managed by Staffordshire County Council.
+The Archive Service is jointly funded and managed by Staffordshire County Council and Stoke on Trent City Council.
+Staffordshire County Museum is funded and managed by Staffordshire County Council and is part of the Archives and Heritage section within the Council.
 The William Salt Library is a charitable library owned and managed by the William Salt Library Trust.
 The County Council delivers the service and maintains the library building on behalf of the Trust.
 Together we care for the historic collections of the county and city.